News is in today that Vail Resorts has closed on its takeover of Falls and Hotham so yes folks, Australia has the World’s best season pass value!

 Early Bird American season pass offers are starting to lob into our inbox, like that from undeniably awesome Big Sky in Montana – which before Park City absorbed Canyons a few seasons back was actually America’s largest ski area.
 It also has the incredible Lone Peak Tram, which we rated #2 on our list of the Top 3 ski lifts in the US of A.

-An unrestricted, all lifts, all season pass will set you back USD 1,449 there if you buy early – or around $ AUD 2,045 at today’s mid-rates (from a bank would be more if you actually wanted to go buy one) or without holiday restrictions $ USD 999 / $ AUD 1410.
+An unrestricted, all lifts, all season pass will set you back USD 1,449 there if you buy early – or around $ AUD 2,045 at today’s mid-rates (from a bank would be more if you actually wanted to go buy one) or with holiday restrictions $ USD 999 / $ AUD 1410.

 That got us thinking about today’s topic.